Skip to main content

 Mostafa Dardir.

 Operations engineer.
 Software builder.
-Manchester, UK.
+Liverpool, UK.
+Two disciplines in one head, fluent in both.

 Background.